amplitude/amplitude-docs/content/collections/analytics/en/product-analytics.md

 ### Onboarding funnel

 Select events that represent the steps in your onboarding funnel.
-For example start with a broad event like `[Amplitude] Session Started` and move down the funnel to more specific actions that users can take as part of onboarding, like `Profile completed`.
+For example start with a broad event like `App installed` and move down the funnel to more specific actions that users can take as part of onboarding, like `Profile completed`.
 Add up to five events to your funnel.

 ### Features

 Select specific features for which you want to track engagement.
-Define features with tracked events or [Feature Flags](/docs/experiment/workflow/feature-flag-rollouts) that are a part of an experiment running in your product.
+Define features with tracked events (including custom events) or [Feature Flags](/docs/experiment/workflow/feature-flag-rollouts) that are a part of an experiment running in your product.
 Features you define are available on the Feature Engagement tab.

+To create a new feature based on an event:

+1. From the *Features* tab of the *Customize page*, click *+ Create Feature*.
+2. Choose to define the feature with an event.
+3. Name the feature, and select the Value Moment, or the event that represents when a user realized value from the feature.

 ## Product Analytics views